YangRui2015/RiC/README.md

 This readme file is for LLM tasks, please refer to the 'ric_txt2img' directory for the code for conditional diffusion model training.

+**Note:** We have updated the code to include the EOS token in data preparation for SFT and RiC, which helps resolve the issue of non-ending generation.
+As a result, the model can produce more natural responses, although the results may differ from the paper.
+If you wish to achieve the exact performance in the paper, please use an old version prior to November 3, 2024.

 ## 1. Installation
 Install the requirements.
 ```